-- Child poverty is still lower than its peak during the recession of the early 1990s.
+- Child poverty is lower now than at its early 1990s peak.

 - Latino and African American children have higher poverty rates than other groups.

-- Poverty rates are particularly high among single-mother and less-educated families
+- Poverty rates are particularly high among single-mother and less-educated families.

-Poverty rates are higher for children living with single mothers (45%) than for those in married-couple families (14.6%) or with a single father (29.2%).
-The child poverty rate in single-mother families is even higher (48.1%).
-Most poor children (in terms of absolute numbers, not the rate of poverty) are part of married-couple families (48.7%).
-The child poverty rate in families where neither parent has a high school diploma is high in California (44.7%), but not as high as in the rest of the country (52.3%).
+Poverty rates are higher for children living with single mothers (45.7%) than for those in married-couple families (15.5%) or with a single father (30.0%).
+In the rest of the nation, the child poverty rate in single-mother families is even higher (49.0%).
+Most poor children (in terms of absolute numbers, not the rate of poverty) are part of married-couple families.
+The child poverty rate in families where neither parent has a high school diploma is high in California (48.5%), but not as high as in the rest of the country (54.8%).

 - Most poor children are in working families.

 Sixty-one percent of poor children live in families where one or both parents are working: 36.7% of poor children have at least one parent working full time and an additional 24% have a parent working part time.
 The rate of poor children with working parents has shrunk significantly since the Great Recession.
 In 2006, 77% of poor children were in working families.

 - Child poverty varies considerably across California, and is lower in the Bay Area.

 San Francisco Bay Area counties typically have lower child poverty rates than the rest of the state, with eight Bay Area counties (San Mateo, Marin, Santa Clara, Santa Cruz, San Francisco, Contra Costa, Alameda, and Sonoma) in the bottom quarter of child poverty rates statewide.
 By contrast, several Central Valley counties (Fresno, Tulare, Merced, Kings, Kern, Madera, and Stanislaus) have the highest rates in California (at 28.7% or higher).
 Nearly 30% of poor children in California live in Los Angeles County.